MedSTAR: About MedSTAR's Services

 Around 20% of MedSTAR's work involves responding to metropolitan emergencies, such as motor vehicle crashes.
 However, the majority (80%) of MedSTAR's work is critical-care transportation, to allow already hospitalised patients who require a higher level of care access to Intensive Care beds at better-equipped and staffed hospitals.
 Examples of this might include a patient at a metropolitan hospital that has an insufficient ICU or no ICU beds available or a patient from a rural hospital that needs a higher level of care than the hospital can provide.
 MedSTAR can also be contacted by doctors for advice on patient care.

 The service has a neonatal and paediatric division called MedSTAR Kids.
 MedSTAR Kids has challenged thinking in neonatal retrieval care at times and have presented cases where they have successfully retrieved babies once thought to be too young to transfer with good outcomes.

 MedSTAR responds to various emergencies such as medical emergencies (such as acute pulmonary oedema) as well as primary trauma (such as a severe crash).

-The strength of MedSTAR is their leading Coordination service which uses Nurse Consultants to clinically assess all aeromedical patients needing transfer and then clinically prioritises them escalating the care of patients they are concerned about to MedSTAR Retrieval Consultants.
+The strength of MedSTAR is their Coordination service which uses Nurse Consultants to clinically assess all aeromedical patients needing transfer and then clinically prioritises them escalating the care of patients they are concerned about to MedSTAR Retrieval Consultants.

-The remote clinical assessment skills used in the clinical coordination of these patients is underpinned by a robust clinical simulation and accreditation process supported by evidence and a well-developed learning system.
+The remote clinical assessment skills used in the clinical coordination of these patients is underpinned by a clinical simulation and accreditation process supported by evidence and a learning system.